Nothing will stand in your way

 1. Near Dark 2.
 Def Con II 3.
 Panic 4.
 Strange Deception 5.
 Locky Popster 6.
 SSP (Secret Service Project) 7.
 State: Catatonic 8.
 The Brood 9.
 Lost In The Maze

-After the wild Finished With The Dongs, Holy Moses took a step into a more refined direction.
-The New Machine Of Liechtenstein is a concept album revolving around a scifi/horror theme.
-The production may be the best so far, very dark and rich, and the sound of this album on the whole fits the dark theme very well.
-The songs are not quite as furious as previously, though, instead the general feel is more stylish and focused.
-Musically it is quite interesting although a certain lack of intensity causes some tracks to appear a bit bland.
-The best tracks are undoubtedly Near Dark (with its clever rip-off of the Halloween movie theme) and the menacing Lost In The Maze, whereas the rest is not quite as strong as it could be.
-Anyhow, despite some shortcomings The New Machine Of Liechtenstein is a cool album and a fairly memorable Holy Moses release.
+After the wild and frantic Finished With The Dogs, the next release of Holy Moses took the band into a more refined direction.
+The New Machine Of Liechtenstein is a concept album that tells an ambitious but sometimes rather vague sci-fi horror story.
+The production is fairly dark and suits the subject matter well.
+While these songs are not nearly as furious as on the previous album, the general feel is focused enough, even stylish at times.
+Among the best tracks are Near Dark (with its clever rip-off of the original Halloween movie theme), and the menacing Lost In The Maze.
+Maybe the whole thing isn't quite as strong and memorable as you would have been entitled to expect, but The New Machine Of Liechtenstein still remains a fairly cool Holy Moses release.

 HOLY MOSES - World Chaos